d2l-ai/d2l-en/chapter_preliminaries/index.md

 and preprocessing data from a variety of sources;
 (iii) knowledge of the basic linear algebraic operations that we apply to high-dimensional data elements;
-(iv) just enough calculus to deterine which direction to adjust each parameter in order to decrease the loss function;
+(iv) just enough calculus to determine which direction to adjust each parameter in order to decrease the loss function;
 (v) the ability to automatically compute derivatives